COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Methods

 \subsection{Causal Completemess Reward}

-To address hallucinations in MLLMs, we propose a novel causality-based reward function grounded in causal theory \cite{pearl2009causality,yang2023invariant}.
-This reward integrates two complementary constraints: (i) the causal sufficiency constraint encourages the model to focus on tokens that individually contribute to drive correct answers; and (ii) the causal necessity constraint measures the degree to which each token is indispensable for maintaining the correct answer.
-In this subsection, we detail the construction of the causal completeness reward.
-We first compute the causal sufficiency score by evaluating whether a token can independently support the correct answer.
-We then calculate the causal necessity score by perturbing each token and observing whether this causes degradation in the final answer.
-Finally, we combine these two scores using a weighted convex combination to produce a causal completeness reward that considers both causal sufficiency and necessity.
+In this subsection, we introduce the proposed causal completeness reward function.
+It integrates two complementary constraints: (i) a causal sufficiency constraint encourages the model to focus on tokens that individually contribute to drive correct answers; and (ii) a causal necessity constraint measures the degree to which each token is indispensable for maintaining the correct answer.
+We first provide the formalization of the causal sufficiency score and necessity scores.
+Then, we combine these two using a weighted convex combination to produce a causal completeness reward that considers both causal sufficiency and necessity.